Digitz-hub/Huzlly/rich-text-editor/rich-text-editor.md

 - [ ] Verify wrapper is fully borderless in both idle and focused states
 - [ ] Verify plus button `+` symbol is visually larger and centered in the circle
 - [ ] Verify hovering the rotated `×` darkens the icon correctly
-- [ ] Verify menu chips reveal left→right with stagger on open
+- [ ] Verify block menu chips reveal left→right with stagger on open
+- [ ] Verify block menu contains **only** H1, H2, H3, Bullet, Numbered, Divider — no inline format buttons
+- [ ] Select text and verify inline toolbar appears centered above the selection
+- [ ] Verify inline toolbar Bold/Italic/Underline/Strikethrough apply formatting correctly
+- [ ] Verify `.active` (blue) state on inline buttons reflects current format state accurately
+- [ ] Verify Clear Formatting (⌫) removes all inline styles from selected text
+- [ ] Verify clicking an inline toolbar button does NOT collapse the text selection
+- [ ] Verify inline toolbar hides when caret collapses (click without drag, arrow keys)
+- [ ] Verify `Escape` hides both the block menu and inline toolbar
-- [ ] Verify Quote, Code Block, and Alignment buttons are absent from the menu
+- [ ] Verify Quote, Code Block, Alignment buttons, and inline format buttons are absent from the block menu

 ---

 *This file is the canonical knowledge base for the rich-text-editor project.
 All implementation decisions, architectural choices, and bug resolutions should be recorded here.
-The source of truth for actual code is `huzlly_rich_editor_v7.html`.*
+The source of truth for actual code is `huzlly_rich_editor_v8.html`.*